harness/ff-react-client-sdk/README.md

 The `FFContextProvider` component also accepts an `options` object, a `fallback` component, an array of `initialEvaluations`, an `onError` handler, and can be placed in [Async mode](#Async-mode) using the `asyncMode` prop.
-The `fallback` component will be displayed while the SDK is connecting and fetching your flags.
+The `fallback` component will be displayed while the SDK is loading and fetching your flags.
 The `initialEvaluations` prop allows you pass an array of evaluations to use immediately as the SDK is authenticating and fetching flags.
 The `onError` prop allows you to pass an event handler which will be called whenever a network error occurs.